 A2X leverages both LTE PC5 as defined in TS 23.285 [12] and NR PC5.
 For LTE PC5 in EPS, the network scheduled operation mode defined in TS 23.285 [12] is not supported and the A2X uses only the UE autonomous resources selection mode.

 Groupcast mode for NR based PC5 is not supported.
-PC5 Relay communications are not supported in this Release.

-Subscription to A2X services is based on user's profile stored in the UDM containing the subscription information to give the user permission to use A2X services, as described in clause 5.5 of TS 23.287 [11] with the following differences:
+Subscription to A2X services based on the user's profile stored in the UDM is supported as described in clause 6.2.5.

-- V2X communication over PC5 reference point is replaced by A2X communication over PC5 reference point.

-- The distinction between Vehicle UE and Pedestrian UE is not applicable to A2X.

-- V2X Subscription data is replaced by A2X Subscription data.

 Both UAV UEs that utilize Uu connectivity and that do not utilize Uu connectivity (i.e. either UAV UEs that are Uu capable and do not use Uu) are supported.
 A UAV without utilizing Uu capabilities may use A2X for C2 communication, BRID and DDAA and be configured via A2X1 over a transport outside the scope of 3GPP.